 Every human being has the need to socialize.
-Loneliness is an unwanted and unpleasant experience which stems from a significantly diminished social interaction with his/her fellow mates, in both quality and quantity.
+Loneliness is an unwanted and unpleasant experience that stems from a significantly diminished social interaction with his/her fellow mates, in both quality and quantity.

 Even though social isolation is an objective concept, but the signs of loneliness from social isolation is subjective to every individual.